Catherine-Condit/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 ### Try/Catch Submission
 This C# console application asks the user for their age and calculates the year they were born.
 It uses a try/catch block to handle exceptions, providing custom error messages if the user enters zero or a negative number for their age.
 If any other exception occurs, a general error message is displayed.
 The program ensures that the user input is valid and provides helpful feedback.

+### Twenty One Game
+TwentyOne Console Game is a C#-based simulation of the classic casino game, Blackjack.
+With immersive gameplay and interactive responses, this console application mimics the atmosphere of a real casino.
+Players can test their luck against the dealer, make strategic decisions, and experience the thrill of the game through dynamic, casino-like feedback.
+Designed for an engaging and realistic experience, this project brings the excitement of Blackjack right to your console screen.
+I created this application alongside one of the Tech Academy instructors, and learned a lot from it.

 ### Car Insurance
 This project is an MVC web app that mimics a car insurance website.
 It takes user's input on policy information and calculates a quote based on business logic.
 There is also an admin page that allows staff to view all of the quotes that have been issued.